openbullet/openbullet2-docs/docs/lolicode/external-libraries.md

 ---

 # External Libraries
 OpenBullet 2 allows you to use external C# libraries in your LoliCode script.
-This is useful when you need to perform operations that are not supported by LoliCode, but you found a NuGet package that does what you need.
+This is useful when you need to perform operations that are not supported by LoliCode, but have found a NuGet package that does what you need.

 ## Adding a library
 External libraries make use of the Plugin system to be loaded into the program.
 To add a library, you simply need to place the `.dll` file (and any dependencies) in the `Plugins` folder of the OpenBullet 2 directory.
 The program will automatically load the library when it starts.